ZoneMinder/zmeventnotification/docs/guides/principles.rst

 As described earlier, the entry point to all the machine learning goodness starts with ``/var/lib/zmeventnotitication/bin/zm_detect.py``.
 This file reads ``/etc/zm/objectconfig.ini`` and based on the many settings there goes about doing various forms of detection.
 There are some important things to remember:

 * When the hooks are invoked, ZM has *just started* recording the event.
 Which means there are only limited frames to analyze.
-Infact, at times, if you see the detection scripts are not able to download frames, then it is possible they haven't yet been written to disk by ZM.
+In fact, at times, if you see the detection scripts are not able to download frames, then it is possible they haven't yet been written to disk by ZM.
 This is a good situation to use the ``wait`` attribute in ``objectconfig.ini`` and wait for a few seconds before it tries to get frames.

 .. sidebar:: Gotcha